sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 and test our projects, resulting in a lightweight, production-ready image.

 However, this approach is not very flexible.
 We can only update the behavior of the build by updating this Dockerfile.
-Because cloning is done in the Dockerfile, it would not be reasonable to store this in VCS.
+Because cloning is done in the `Dockerfile`, it would not be reasonable to store this in VCS.
 Therefore, we have store all build logic in a centralized location.
 While some CI software takes this approach, I believe that storing build logic in VCS improves repeatability.

 Finally, docker build will cache each instruction.
 We will only clone the source code the first time we run this job.
 We could address this shortcoming